kousathanas/simsfs/README.md

 ## Features:
   Demography: 1-epoch or 2-epoch population changes
-  Selection: only single s due to computational constraints (see Multi_DFE_gen for more complex selection types, this uses pre-computed tables for generating the allele frequency vector).
+  Selection: only single s due to computational constraints (see Multi_DFE_gen in simsfs_fast repository for more complex selection types, this uses pre-computed tables for generating the allele frequency vector).

 ## How to install:
   Unpack, cd to the unpacked directory and then compile with this command: